Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 If one of the N keys is compromised, the remaining (M-1) valid keys from the remaining (N-1) uncompromised signers can be used to remove the compromised key and add a new one, safeguarding the funds without interruption or loss.

 ### 🔗 Navigating the Drawbacks of Smart Contract Wallets

+Multi-sig wallets and many social recovery wallets are implemented as smart contracts on the blockchain.
+While powerful, this architecture comes with certain drawbacks compared to standard EOAs: